Insurance Times asks experts about challenges brokers face and what can be done to mitigate evolving threats

 Success for insurers in this market can be achieved by supporting brokers to meet these challenges, focusing on broker success by offering a market to trade with stable pricing, technical expertise and facilitating brilliant service where it matters.

-We have also found that through sophisticated rating and underwriting, it is possible to support regional brokers’ lifeblood – customer retention – enabling them to compete against direct players in real time.
+We have also found that through sophisticated rating and underwriting, it is possible to support regional brokers’ lifeblood – customer retention – enabling them to compete against direct players in real-time.

-Chris Mallet, commercial strategy manager, Clear Group
+Chris Mallett, commercial strategy manager, Clear Group

 More than ever before, brokers are facing a wider range of challenges.
 Uncertainty and instability in the UK and globally has resulted in a challenging economic environment for clients.

-Understandably, brokers are being challenged to provide more innovative and cost-effective ways of managing risk.
+Understandably, brokers are being challenged to provide more innovative and cost effective ways of managing risk.
 Climate change and the cyber threat are also becoming real issues for clients and all of us.

 Therefore, brokers have to work hard to help achieve the right outcomes for clients, while educating and advising them on these developing areas of risk.